-The upcoming Puerto Rico plebiscite, scheduled for June 11, focuses on the question of whether Puerto Rican voters want statehood or independence/free association.
+The upcoming Puerto Rico plebiscite, scheduled for November 3rd, asks Puerto Rican voters to say “yes” or “no” on statehood.
 Following the vote, Congress should take action to make the preferred status official.
 How do the people of the mainland U.S. feel about Puerto Rico as State #51?

-Rasmussen Reports, a respected news polling organization, found in a new poll that Americans would choose Puerto Rico over Washington, D.C. as the 51st state.
+Rasmussen Reports, a respected news polling organization, found in a national poll that Americans would choose Puerto Rico over Washington, D.C. as the 51st state.

 They conducted a national survey of 1,000 American adults last month and discovered that 40% of respondents now believe that Puerto Rico should be a state.
 Last time the survey was conducted, in 2013, 35% favored statehood for Puerto Rico.